dangthanhan507/dangthanhan507.github.io/code-notes/isaac/gymenv-assets.md

 **NOTE:** It seems that the `TacSLEnvInsertion` and `TacSLTaskInsertion` classes have fundamentally hard-coded the `plug/socket` asset paradigm into their design.
 This means we cannot support multi-object insertion feature into this without significant change to these classes.
 It's much better fundamentally to create our own environment and our own task based on that environment.

+These assets are known in `TacSLEnvInsertion`.
+The yaml file containing the urdf paths for these assets are hard-coded in `self.asset_info_insertion` to a particular path. `IsaacGymEnvs/assets/tacsl/yaml/industreal_asset_info_pegs.yaml` is the path.